 We planned on going to the Tulum Ruins as soon as they opened at 8 am, which is recommended if you want to avoid the crowds (a lot of tour buses from Cancún and Riviera Maya stop at the ruins throughout late morning / the afternoon).

 Instead, on that morning, we opted to take a long yoga class and drink fruit smoothies on the beach.
 It was a relaxing morning, but by the time we made it to the ruins, there were hundreds of people everywhere.
-We had planned on visiting Coba the next day, so we opted for a shorter visit at the Tulum ruins (~an hour) and spent the rest of the afternoon lounging in Gran Cenote and exploring town.
+We had planned on visiting Coba the next day, so we opted for a shorter visit at the Tulum ruins (~a little over an hour) and spent the rest of the afternoon lounging in Gran Cenote and exploring town.

 If you want to see the scale of Mayan civilization, take a day trip to Coba (~45-60 minutes from Tulum).
 The Mayan ruins of Coba are in one word, spectacular.